 This depends on whom the union seeks to represent and the NLRB’s decision on who is eligible to vote in a union election.
 Only employees can be in a bargaining unit and there are legal rules about what constitutes an employee and the types of employees that can be collectively grouped into a single bargaining unit.

 Yes.
-If a vote were to occur, toting is by secret ballot, and the election is conducted by an employee of the NLRB.
+If a vote were to occur, voting is by secret ballot, and the election is conducted by an employee of the NLRB.

 Yes.
 Faculty and students may speak to each other about unionization.
-University administrators respect the personal opinions and privacy of our graduate students, and they will not interrogate students about their union views.
+University administrators respect the personal opinions and privacy of our graduate students, and the university will not interrogate students about their union views.

 No. It violates the National Labor Relations Act, university policy and our values to retaliate against a person because of their union views.

-Absent legal challenges ,the union would get the right to ask employees to pay monthly dues in order to be a voting member and to serve as your exclusive representative in all dealings with the university regarding your terms and conditions of employment, including wages, benefits, and all other issues surrounding the terms and conditions of your employment.
-The union would become your exclusive representative, meaning it would have the right to speak for you on all covered issues with the university (for example, this would include conversations related to your hours of work, duties and any requests for flexibility in schedule or work assignment), and you would not be able to deal directly with the University on these topics.
+Absent legal challenges ,the union would get the right to ask employees to pay monthly dues in order to be a voting member and to serve as your legal exclusive representative with the university regarding your terms and conditions of employment, including wages, benefits, and all other issues surrounding the terms and conditions of your employment.
+The union would have the right to speak for you on all covered issues with the university (for example, this would include conversations related to your hours of work, duties and any requests for flexibility in schedule or work assignment), and the relationship between you and the university will likely not be as it was prior to the certification of the union, simply because the union now stands in the position as your representative.
 For many of the reasons articulated earlier, we believe that this change is not in the best interests of our graduate students.

 FAQs: Collective Bargaining